withthegrid/platform-sdk/README.md

-# API client for withthegrid platform
+# API client for withthegrid application
-This package implements the API that allows communication with the withthegrid platform.
+This package implements the API that allows communication with the withthegrid application.

 ## Documentation
 See https://docs.withthegrid.com/javascript for documentation on this SDK.